 The Soviet Union originally controlled its license to do so, so the parts used for its first watches were also Soviet-made.
 Some of its watches, such as the Baltyk, Blonie, Dukat, Lech, and Wars quickly became popular.

 After a decade, Blonie stopped its production.
 From 1956 until the end of 1966, the brand launched more than 1.2 million watches.

 Yet, the brand came back to the watch industry in 2014.
 Blonie returned with the modern twist of the cult watch.
-For its succeeding timepieces, the brand preserves the original aspects of its watches produced in the 60s while integrating contemporary designs and modern technology.
-With such combination added with premium quality, watch enthusiasts of all ages could appreciate Blonie timepieces, especially those who prefer Polish design.
+The brand preserves the original aspects of its watches produced in the 60s while integrating contemporary designs and modern technology for its succeeding timepieces.
+With such a combination added with premium quality, watch enthusiasts of all ages could appreciate Blonie timepieces, especially those who prefer Polish design.

 Since its comeback, Blonie has produced timepieces that will be perfect for any occasion – from formal down to casuals.
 Shop for your Blonie watch on this link.

-You might also encounter this brand, Chronos-Art, as you search for Polish timepieces.
-It was indeed a Polish watch brand started by Pawel Jankowski from Lodz, Poland.
+You might also encounter this brand, Chronos-Art, this Polish watch brand was started by Pawel Jankowski from Lodz, Poland.

-Chronos-Art timepieces are aesthetically designed and would’ve been widely popular especially in Poland.
+Chronos-Art timepieces are aesthetically designed and widely popular, especially in Poland.
 Unfortunately, the brand has already stopped its production.

-The Polish watch brands we mentioned here, although not widely-known yet, are great in their own respective crafts.
-Some focused on design, while others highlighted their functionality.
+Although not widely known yet, Polish watch brands we mentioned here worthy competitors with brands from other countries that tend to get more attention in the watchmaking world.
+Some watchmakers focus on design, while others highlight their functionality.
 Regardless, their quality will surely not disappoint.

-Also, if you are a watch enthusiast or collector, having a timepiece from any of these brands can greatly expand the variety of your collection.
-You may also be interested in other EU countries such as Spanish watch brands or Italian watch brands.
+Also, if you are a watch enthusiast or collector, having a timepiece from any of these brands is a great way expand the variety of your collection.
+You may also be interested in other EU countries, such as Spanish watch brands or Italian watch brands.